Reviewed by Oct 05, 2020| Updated on

 The optimal capital structure of a company refers to the proportion in which it structures its equity and debt.
-It is designed to maintain the perfect balance between maximizing the wealth and worth of the company, and minimizing its cost of capital.
+It is designed to maintain the perfect balance between maximising the wealth and worth of the company and minimising its cost of capital.

-1. Maximize the company's wealth An optimal capital structure will maximize the company’s net worth, wealth and market value.
+1. Maximise the company's wealth An optimal capital structure will maximise the company's net worth, wealth, and market value.
 The wealth of the company is calculated in terms of the present value of future cash flows.
 This is discounted by the WACC.

-2. Minimize cost of capital The lower the cost of capital, the lower the risk of insolvency.
+2. Minimise the cost of capital The lower the cost of the capital, the lower is the risk of insolvency.
 Companies in industries that have uncertain future cash flows should keep their cost of financing minimal.
 The lower the cost of capital, the higher will be its present value of future cash flows.